vmmc2/vmmc2/README.md

 ### Hi there 👋
 ### Computer Engineer BSc. student at Universidade Federal de Pernambuco (UFPE), Brazil.

+### About me:
+* What I like: Web Development (Front-End, Back-End, Design, etc...), Machine Learning, A&DS.
 <!--
 **vmmc2/vmmc2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.